arora-kapil/currency-converter/README.md

 Get Tracked Currency Pairs: Retrieve all currency pairs being tracked by the system.
 Get Last 90 Days of Data: Retrieve historical data for the past 90 days for a selected currency pair.
 ### 4. Error Handling and Logging
-Implements robust error handling mechanisms to capture and log important events and exceptions.
+Implements robust error-handling mechanisms to capture and log important events and exceptions.
 ### 5. Performance
 API response times are optimized to remain under 100ms, ensuring fast and efficient data delivery.
 Tech Stack